IMPACT

 180K

-search queries containing words like "how to," "how do," "delete," "undo”, etc
+weekly search queries containing words like "how to," "how do," "delete," "undo”, etc

 THE ASK

-BUSINESS OUTCOME
+BUSINESS GOALS:

-boost engagement and upselling in Search
+boost engagement in Search

 I went around San Jose markets and clicked pictures of “suggestive” experiences in-real-life